What Are the Best Paint Colors for Rental Homes

-With the high season for travel creeping up on us, painting your vacation rental should be jumping to the top of your to-do list!
+With the high season for travel upon us, prepping and maintaining your vacation rental should be top of your to-do list!
 It’s a great way to make some extra cash over the summer, but no one wants to rent a home that looks old and out of date.
+Painting your vacation rental is a great way to manage your space.
+Here are some of the best paint colors for rental homes!

-Consider giving your vacation rental a paint update.
-Not only does new paint give you an opportunity to refresh the decor overall, but it also improves marketing photos and the more upscale look can turn one-time visitors into regulars.
+Not only does new paint allow you to refresh the decor overall, but it also improves marketing photos, and the more upscale look can turn one-time visitors into regulars.

 Here are color tips for the most common types of rentals, from beach homes to tiny homes.

-Vacationers who rent beach homes want to feel the unique relaxation that comes only from being near sand and salt water.
-Help them relax even more by bringing those colors inside, incorporating blue, green and sandy beige on the walls and in the furnishings.
-Take inspiration from this sweet, ocean-inspired living room.
+Vacationers who rent beach homes want to feel the unique relaxation that comes only from being near sand and saltwater.
+Help them relax even more by bringing those colors inside, incorporating blue, green, and sandy beige on the walls and in the furnishings.

 Keeping your vacation rental’s decor fresh is one of the best returns on your investment.
 A comfortable, attractive space can help your guests have a stay they’ll never forget.
 And not only can a beautiful environment help convert one-timers to regulars, but it might also lead to referrals.
-All of that from a few cans of paint (and a professional paint crew, of course)!
+All of that from a few cans of the best paint colors for rental homes!